stevesea/argocd-helm-app-of-apps-example/README.md

 ### Branching Strategy and CI/CD Pipeline

-There are a handful of different strategies for configure ArgoCD to [track changes in your git repositories](https://argoproj.github.io/argo-cd/user-guide/tracking_strategies/).
+There are a handful of different strategies for configuring ArgoCD to [track changes in your git repositories](https://argoproj.github.io/argo-cd/user-guide/tracking_strategies/).
 I've chosen to do branch tracking.

 In my application repositories, we use github-flow like branching.
 Short-lived feature branches off of `master` for development, `master` should always be an a production-ready state.
 Occasionally, we'll have hotfix/release branches, but those should be very rare.

 In my deployment repositories, I have specifically named branches for each target environment -- `test` for test env, `staging` for staging env, etc. Developers create feature branches off of `master`, and create merge requests to come back to master.
 The `master` branch is sync'd to development environments, but should be in a state that is ready for production.

 Developers interact with the different environments via git through Merge Requests.
-They'll be granted read-only access to ArgoCD itself to monitor the target environments.
+Through SSO, they'll be granted read-only access to ArgoCD to monitor the target environments.

 To fix a bug and deploy the fix to the 'test' environment:
-* The developer makes a bugfix on a feature branch in their application repository, and creates a Merge Request to the master.
+* The developer makes a bugfix on a feature branch in their application repository, and creates a Merge Request to master.
 * on MR approval, the MR is merged to master.
 * on merge to master, the CI pipeline is kicked off.
 * the CI pipeline in the application repository does the following
   * calculates SemVer via [gitversion](https://gitversion.readthedocs.io)
   * builds the docker image and tags with SemVer
-  * pushes to the docker registry, tags the application repository with the SemVer
+  * pushes to the docker registry
+  * tags the application repository with the SemVer
   * runs static analysis, uploads BOM, etc
   * triggers CD pipeline in the deployment repository -- passing SemVer, image name, etc
 * the CD pipeline in the deployment repository does the following